ZanderShah/Scanner-Project/README.md

 Scanner Project
 ===============

-Authors: Alexander Shah, Callum Moseley, and Tony Wu

-A project for the Richmond Hill High School library which works with their scanners to access a database of students for uses such as password recorvery.
+A project for the Richmond Hill High School library which works with their barcode scanners to access a database of students for uses such as password recorvery.